giammy/docuflux/README.md

 # docuflux
-Document and generic, configurable elements management system
+A management system for document, with configurable metadata.